akitogo/commandbox-minify/readme.md

 ## Configuration if used with Coldbox

-put this setting in your `Theme.cfc` or `ModuleConfig.cfc`

-make sure that the syntax is valid Json
+put this setting in your `Theme.cfc` or `ModuleConfig.cfc`.
+Make sure that the syntax is valid Json.

+Here is an example file:
+* `nameItAsYouLike` as written, name your block as you like
+* `files` array of files to be minified and combined
+* `type` can be js or css
+* `name` name of the file containing all minified and combined files
+* `minified` after executing `minify` the name plus and hash will be written here
+* `sourceDirectory` this is your base dir starting from web root.
+Enter e.g. modules here
+* `destinationDirectory` the minfied file will be placed here
+* `optimization` will be used for js minification only, see above ADVANCED_OPTIMIZATIONS

 ```js
 	this.minify = {